The Short Answer: Use 1200 × 630

 If you only need the numbers, use these.
 They cover the main Open Graph image dimension questions: size, aspect ratio, minimum resolution, file type, and the meta tags crawlers expect.

-My default template is boring on purpose: 1200 × 630 canvas, one strong headline, one small domain or brand mark, and no body copy.
-The feed shrinks everything.
-A clever layout at full size often turns into noise once it is inside a phone screen.
+My default composition is 1200 × 630 canvas, one strong headline, one small domain or brand mark, and no body copy.
+The feed shrinks everything, so a clever layout at full size often turns into noise on a phone screen.

 These are the rules I use before shipping an OG image:

-• The logo is visible but not the main character.
+- The logo is visible without dominating the image.

 That last point matters more than people expect.
 Social crawlers are impatient.
 A perfect 2MB image that loads slowly is worse than a compressed 180KB image that appears every time.